apache/trafficcontrol/blueprints/cache-config-service.md

-In order to minimize any Traffic Ops database load from requests to Traffic Ops from the Cache Config Services, they will poll/query Traffic Ops in a consistent-hash-like manner so that they are not all making requests to Traffic Ops at the same time.
+In order to minimize any Traffic Ops database load from requests to Traffic Ops from the Cache Config Services, they will poll/query Traffic Ops in a consistent, evenly-dispersed manner so that they are not all making requests to Traffic Ops at the same time.

 ### Security Impact
 Traffic Vault data (TLS keys, url_sig keys, URI signing keys) will be requested